 - Sanitary wares and raw materials for the production of baby diapers and sanitary towels

-3. Downstream gas utilization refers to a power plant, liqueﬁed natural gas, gas to liquid plant, fertilizer plant, gas transmission, and distribution pipelines.
+3. Plant, machinery and equipment purchased for utilization of gas in downstream operations.
+Downstream gas utilization refers to a power plant, liqueﬁed natural gas, gas to liquid plant, fertilizer plant, gas transmission, and distribution pipelines.

 4. Educational books include electronic and paper-back books that aid learning activities in educational institutions as well as religious, vocation, science, and technical education.